 If you’re unfamiliar with the caller’s name and not comfortable taking a guess, start with a polite question like “Would you mind spelling that for me?”
 Then, spell the name back to the caller for confirmation.
 Lots of letters sound alike, so when confirming spelling, use words to clarify letters (“Is that T as in Terrific?”).
 Our phone answering pros keep a spelling alphabet handy for just this reason.

-Use Caller ID.
-Caller ID may be helpful when verifying a name.
+Caller ID may be helpful when verifying names.
 If the caller’s name matches the name shown on caller ID, try prompting the caller with the name spelling shown there.
 Caller ID isn’t always correct — don’t use it as a replacement for verification — but it can be a great tool for verifying spelling.

-Handling hesitation.
-When a caller hesitates to verify information, try politely explaining that you’ve been asked to verify the information you collect and that you’d hate to pass along incorrect or incomplete information.
+When a caller hesitates to verify information, try politely explaining that you’ve been asked to verify names with the information you collect.
+Explain that you’d hate to pass along incorrect or incomplete information.
 Then, ask for the information again.

 “I’ve been asked to verify spelling before transferring calls, and I’d hate to pass along your information incorrectly.
 Would you mind spelling your last name for me?”